the-suri-project/suri-docs-old/docs/domains/formats.md

 ## Canonical format

-The canonical format expresses the Suri level entries starting from the most specific to the least one (left to right) being each level followed by a dot `.`.
+In canonical format, Suri level entries are displayed starting from the highest level on the left, to the lowest on the right being each level followed by a dot `.`.

 - `.` - root
 - `com.`
 - `domains.`
 - `suri.domains.`
-- `docs.suri.domains.`
+- `suri.domains.docs`

 ::: details Formal definition